Did you know that your knees absorb about one-and-a-half times your body weight every step?

 - Anti-inflammatories

 - Foam rolling: self-massage your IT band by applying pressure to it with foam rolling.
+Avoid directly foam rolling the IT band as it can aggravate or worsen symptoms.
+Target foam rolling the surrounding muscles, such as the glutes, Tensor Fascia Lata and quads.
+Use a foam roller 3x daily for around 3-5 minutes.
 Read more in our complete foam rolling guide.

-- Strength training: focus on the gluteus maximus and hip external rotators.
+- Strength training: The most crucial step is to focus on strengthening the gluteus medius muscles to prevent the hips from collapsing inwards.
 You can target these areas by using a resistance band and performing some of these daily foot exercises.

 Your Knee Hurts Because…Osteoarthritis

 Knees are susceptible to osteoarthritis, a type of joint disease that results from cartilage breakdown between bones.
-Osteoarthritis is often known as wear-and-tear arthritis since it’s commonly associated with overuse.
+Osteoarthritis (OA) is often known as wear-and tear arthritis as its associated with overuse.
+The knees are susceptible to OA because the cartilage between the bones of the knee joint will wear out over time and use.

 You may be at higher risk of osteoarthritis if you fall into any of the following categories: